 In accordance with the Merger Agreement and the NRS, at the Effective Time, POM, a wholly owned subsidiary of OPKO formed solely for the purpose of facilitating the Merger, will merge with and into PROLOR, with PROLOR continuing as the surviving corporation, or the Surviving Corporation, and a wholly owned subsidiary of OPKO.
 The Merger will become effective when articles of merger are filed with the Secretary of State of the State of Nevada or at such later time as agreed to by the parties and specified in the articles of merger (not to be later than 90 days after the filing of the articles of merger).
-At the Effective Time, the articles of incorporation of the Surviving Corporation shall be the articles of incorporation of POM in effect immediately prior to the Effective Time, and the bylaws of the Surviving Corporation shall be the bylaws of POM in effect immediately prior to the Effective Time, except that each will be amended to change the name of the company therein to "PROLOR Biotech, Inc."
+At the Effective Time, the articles of incorporation of the Surviving Corporation shall be the articles of incorporation of POM in effect immediately prior to the Effective Time, and the bylaws of the Surviving Corporation shall be the bylaws of POM in effect immediately prior to the Effective Time, except that each will be amended to change the name of the company therein to "PROLOR Biotech, Inc." As promptly as practicable after the completion of the Merger, PROLOR will merge with and into a Delaware limited liability company, wholly owned by OPKO, with the Delaware limited liability company surviving as a wholly owned subsidiary of OPKO.

 If the OPKO stockholders approve the OPKO Share Issuance Proposal and the PROLOR stockholders approve the PROLOR Merger Proposal, then OPKO and PROLOR expect the Merger to be completed as soon as practicable following the OPKO annual meeting and PROLOR special meeting.
 Upon completion of the Merger, shares of PROLOR common stock will be delisted from the NYSE MKT and the Tel Aviv Stock Exchange and there will no longer be a public trading market for the PROLOR common stock.
 In addition, the PROLOR common stock will be deregistered under the Exchange Act and PROLOR will cease to file periodic reports with the SEC.
 Following the completion of the Merger, the OPKO common stock will continue to be traded on the NYSE under the symbol "OPK."
+Additionally, OPKO intends to apply to list its shares on the Tel Aviv Stock Exchange prior to the closing of the Merger.